 - Passport and a photocopy of your passport

+- 1 pair trekking poles

 - 1 daypack (24-30 Liter)

 - Capability to 'waterproof' your backpack.
 Either a rain cover or a heavy-duty plastic bag to line your pack.

 - 2-3 Liter water capacity (if you are bringing a hydration system, you may also want a water bottle for daily use)

-- I pair trekking poles (strongly recommended) and rubber tip covers

 - Sunglasses (100% UV protection) w/retention strap

 - 1-2 bandannas/buffs

 - Sunscreen and lip protection

 - Ear plugs (for a good night's sleep!)